 An Applicant may be asked to provide Police Clearance Certificate from any country the Applicant has resided in over the last 5 years.
 The Police Clearance Certificate should be no more than six months old at the date of application.

 In order to apply for DFPIP a non EEA national (the Applicant) who wishes to remain the State and is in a relationship with an Irish National or an Irish Resident (the Sponsor) must be in a position to provide evidence of a durable relationship with evidence of cohabitation of at least two years on the date of application.

-For applications received on or after Monday 23rd September 2013, in order to assess whether the couple is in a genuine long-term relationship, it will be necessary for the couple to provide dated documentary evidence of cohabitation for at least the preceding 2 years immediately prior to the date of application.
+In order to assess whether the couple is in a genuine long-term relationship, it will be necessary for the couple to provide dated documentary evidence of cohabitation for at least the preceding 2 years immediately prior to the date of application.
 Partners who are not living together at the time of the Application will be required to give compelling reasons for this.